 Galdor was, and there is no better word for it, cool.
 His dark almost black hair was long and tied back in a loose pony tail.
 His face was brawny and confident.
 Around his neck dangled a seashell necklace with a pointy thing on the end of it that was, I am quite sure, a shark tooth.
 All he needed was a leather jacket and a pair of sunglasses.
-I really wished he instead of the demented Halfling were holding me.
+I really wished be on his, instead of the demented Halfling's, lap.

 I didn't hear any of Galdor's talk; I just watched him because I liked the way the muscles in his jaw worked.
 He'd say what was on his mind and didn't give a Canadian cent to what anyone else thought.
 When listening to the other's remarks, he'd fall into a good-natured half-grin, or when called for, a contemplative frown.
 Why is there drool on my keyboard?

 Yet for the most part it was Gandalf who did the blabbing, polluting the air with bad breath.
 Then Aragorn joined in, all about his Gollum quest, wearing a self-satisfied grin.
 This rapidly melted into an almost comical gape of horror at the voice of Legolas and I realized – curses! – that I missed the fair Elvish face in distress part.
 Obviously, my attention was rapt on him for about five minutes, until Gandalf restarted his monologue.
 He was in love with his stale breath, it seemed.